naru0504/craftalert/docs-src/docs/index.md

   **Description**:

-  Add a custom class to the colorfulalert modal.
+  Add a custom class to the craftalert modal.
 This is handy for changing the appearance.

   **Example**: